 I checked dozens of sources this morning and found an amazing amount of agreement on general guidelines.
-Bees in the southern U.S. may thrive on as little as 40 pounds (18 kg), bees in the middle states need about 60 pounds (27 kg), and northern bees may require 80 or 90 (36-41 kg).
+Colonies in the southern U.S. may thrive on as little as 40 pounds (18 kg), those in the middle states need about 60 pounds (27 kg), and northern bees may require 80 or 90 (36-41 kg).
 Those are average numbers for average years and average hives.
-What’s average?
+What’s the average?
 Another good question.

 In all but the warmest areas, I recommend that a beekeeper leave 80 to 90 pounds (36-41 kg).
 In nearly all cases, this will assure a good supply of natural food for your bees, and it will save you messing around with syrups and sugars and supplements.
 In short, it is good for them and good for you.

 The amount of honey in a frame

 The Mann Lake catalog used to have estimates for the weight of full boxes.
 According to them, a full ten-frame deep weighs 80-90 pounds (36-41 kg), and a full ten-frame medium weighs 65-75 pounds (29-34 kg).
 Discounting the weight of the structure and dividing by 10, a full deep frame holds about 8 pounds (4 kg) of honey and full medium holds about 6 pounds (3 kg).
 (If you evenly space nine frames in a ten-frame box, a full frame will weigh a bit more.)